 How to find the power dissipated by a resistor?

-To get the power dissipated by a resistor, we can begin with Ohm's law:
+To get the power dissipated by a resistor, we can begin by calculating Ohm's law:

 where is the resistance of the resistor.